Complete point symmetry group of the barotropic vorticity equation on a rotating sphere: Introduction

 \section{Introduction}

 \looseness=-1 Lie symmetries of the inviscid barotropic vorticity equation on the rotating sphere (\sbve) were computed in~\cite{bihl09Ay} and used in~\cite{bihl09Ay,bihl12Ay} in order to derive a point transformation mapping the equation in a rotating reference frame to the equation in the rest frame and to construct exact solutions.
-Therein it was also indicated that besides an infinite-dimensional maximal Lie invariance group the barotropic vorticity equation on the sphere admits two independent (up to composition with each other and with continuous transformations) discrete symmetries, which merely alternate signs of two pairs of variables, (the time, the longitude) and (the latitude, the stream function), respectively.
-However, no systematic derivation of discrete symmetries or, more generally, the complete point symmetry group of the \sbve\ was given in the literature up to now.
+Therein it was also indicated that besides an infinite-dimensional maximal Lie invariance group the barotropic vorticity equation on the sphere admits two independent (up to composition with each other and with continuous transformations) discrete symmetries, which merely alternate signs of two pairs of variables, (time, longitude) and (latitude, stream function), respectively.
+However, no systematic derivation of discrete symmetries or, more generally, the complete point symmetry group of the \sbve\ has been given in the literature up to now.

 With the present paper, we aim to complete the description of point symmetries admitted by the \sbve\ by computing the complete point symmetry group~$G_\Omega$ of this equation.
-We simplify the computation within the framework of the direct method via combining it with an advanced version of the algebraic approach originally proposed in~\cite{hydo00By,hydo00Ay}, essentially modified in~\cite{bihl11Cy} and then developed in~\cite{bihl11Dy,bihl11By}.
-As a result, we prove that in fact the group~$G_\Omega$ is generated by Lie symmetry transformations of the \sbve\ and the above two discrete transformations.
+We simplify the computation within the framework of the direct method by combining it with an advanced version of the algebraic approach originally proposed in~\cite{hydo00By,hydo00Ay}, essentially modified in~\cite{bihl11Cy} and then developed in~\cite{bihl11Dy,bihl11By}.
+As a result, we prove that in fact the group~$G_\Omega$ is generated by Lie symmetry transformations of the \sbve\ and the previously mentioned two discrete transformations.